 the members of the Samaj present at the Annual General Meeting.
 Any changes should not cause the Samaj to cease to be a Charity at Law and no amendment shall be made to the Objects in Clause 3 or Clause 21 or this Clause without the prior consent of the Charity Commission.

 Any proposal to alter, amend or delete this Constitution must be delivered to the General Secretary.
-Such amendments shall require the approval of two-thirds majority of the members present at a General meeting where 50% of the members are present.
+Such amendments shall require the approval of two-thirds majority of the members present.